 It is an incredibly tasty bread and it keeps very well; it toasts like a dream, too.
 I can safely say it's one of the best ever, simple yeasted breads.

 I use Doves Farm Malthouse Bread flour but any malthouse - or granary if bought from Hovis - flour will be suitable.
 The recipe comes from the Shipton Mill website.

 malthouse breadServings: 1 loafTime: 2 hours 30 minutes

 - 300g malthouse flour

 - 10g fresh yeast (or 1 teaspoon of fast action)

 - 342g (I kid you not, be this precise) lukewarm water

-In a bowl of (best) a free standing mixer with a dough hook attachment mix the flours and the yeast.
-Add salt, then water and mix/knead until it’s nice and stretchy and stops sticking to the bowl.
-You can use Dan Lepard’s method of briefly kneading and resting several times, but you know you’re there when it becomes a smooth ball that bounces off the bowl sides.
+1. In a bowl of a free standing mixer with a dough hook attachment mix the flours and the yeast.
+Add the salt, then water and mix (or knead by hand in a large bowl) until it’s smooth and stretchy and stops sticking to the bowl or your hands.

 2. Leave covered for about an hour expecting it to double in size.